 At Cloudreach, we are committed to the responsible disclosure of vulnerabilities, allowing all third parties, including; partners, researchers, media outlets, and the general public a suitable, legal method to disclose any known vulnerabilities to us.

-Vulnerabilities within scope include those affecting Cloudreach internal processes, signed customer by Cloudreach and all services and products supplied to the public by Cloudreach.
+Vulnerabilities within scope include those affecting Cloudreach internal processes, Cloudreach customers and all services and products supplied to the public by Cloudreach.
 Acceptable testing does not include anything that may violate laws, cause a data breach, loss of service, incur harm to Cloudreach, or any associated individual.